HarieshJay/Machine-Learning-Stanford-University/Linear-Regression-with-One-Variable/Notes/linear_regression_with_one_variable.md

 ## Cost Function

-Cost functions are used to measure the accuracy of the hypothesis function.
+Cost functions are used to measure the accuracy of the hypothesis.
 Minimizing the cost function guarantees the best fit to the data with the given model.
 $$
 J(\theta_0, \theta_1) = \frac{1}{2m}\sum^m_{i=1}(\hat{y}-y_i)^2 = \frac{1}{2m}\sum^m_{i=1}(h_\theta(x_i)-y_i)^2
 $$